Edison-Stuart/orodha-user-sdk/README.md

 ## Description

-The Orodha User SDK is a Software Development Kit used in order to interact with the Orodha User Service without having to make any direct http requests to the service itself.
+The Orodha User SDK is a Software Development Kit used in order to interact with the Orodha User Service.

 ## Usage